Automattic/eventbrite-api/readme.txt

 = Who made this plugin? =

 This plugin was developed by [Automattic](http://automattic.com/), in direct partnership with [Eventbrite](http://eventbrite.com).
 The Eventbrite name and logo are used by permission.

+= Known issues =

+The Eventbrite page template needs to be a parent page; it will not function properly as a subpage, giving 404 errors.

+Caching for the Eventbrite API and the plugin itself will cause events to take up to ten minutes to show on the Eventbrite page.
+Disconnecting and reconnecting can force the events to refresh more quickly.
+For more detailed instructions, see the Eventbrite API [user assistance page](http://automattic.github.io/eventbrite-api/users.html).

 == Changelog ==